-Amber J. Bosse is a Ph.D. student in the University of Kentucky’s Department of Geography.
-As a pioneer of participatory action mapping (PAM), Amber combines the application and theory of public participatory GIS (PPGIS), critical cartography, and participatory action research (PAR) to facilitate community-driven mapping projects.
-In collaborations with more than a dozen grassroot organizations throughout the past four years, she has repeatedly observed how maps that ‘break all the rules’ of functional cartography can work to successfully gain the attention of local, state, and federal leaders.
+I’m Amber J. Bosse (pronounced ‘boss’), a Ph.D. candidate in the University of Kentucky’s Department of Geography.
+My work intersects human geography, critical cartography, and participatory GIS to explore the ways to best translate community challenges into generative maps/mappings.
+In collaborations with more than a dozen grassroot organizations throughout the past five years, I have repeatedly observed how maps that ‘break all the rules’ of functional cartography can work to successfully gain the attention of local, state, and federal leaders.

 As such, my dissertation explores the emancipatory potential of current conceptualizations of cartographic efficacy through an examination of design practices taking place in participatory mapping projects.